UKRIN-MAPS/ukat/data/dwi/README.md

 ### Limitation in `*.bval` and `*.bvec` files

+(_**Update 15th June 2020**: having a look through some older siemens datasets (internal code: 20190228_0249) @fnery found some where the below is not an issue.
+Why this is the case can't be answered right now as tests at the scanner are needed.
+Just mentioning this here as this may get sorted before the next data acquisition round_)

 b-values are rounded to multiples of 50.
 This affects us because we use several low b-values which are not multiples of 50.
 Furthermore, if the result of the rounding is a b-value of 0, the corresponding b-vector becomes [0, 0, 0] (see table below).
 Inspecting the data does suggest that the prescribed b-values are indeed used for the measurements.
 Therefore, it seems we can use the low b-value measurements in the analysis provided that the `.bval` file is corrected to account for this issue.

 | Measurement # | Prescribed b-value | b-value on `*.bval` file | Corresponding b-vector is affected |